Zoo Knoxville: Gorilla Valley and Chimp Ridge

-The rest of West Zoo is largely themed around a bamboo forest leading to Gorilla Valley and Chimp Ridge, housing families of western lowland gorillas and chimpanzees respectively.
-Other habitats feature species such as African wild dogs, red wolves, yellow-backed duikers, and an elderly Lar gibbon.
+The remainder of West Zoo is largely themed around a bamboo forest housing families of western lowland gorillas and chimpanzees respectively.

 Conservation

 The Knoxville Zoo has been successful at breeding several endangered species, especially red pandas and white rhinos.
 The zoo also bred the first African elephant in captivity in the Western Hemisphere, nicknamed "Lil' Diamond" in 1978.

 In 2009, Sarah Glass, curator of red pandas and Special Exhibits at the Knoxville Zoo in Knoxville, Tennessee, was appointed as coordinator for the North American Red Panda Species Survival Plan.
 The Knoxville Zoo has the largest number of captive red panda births in the Western Hemisphere (101 as of August 2011).
 Only the Rotterdam Zoo in the Netherlands has had more captive births worldwide.

 At the end of 2010, Mozilla Foundation—the creator of Firefox web browser—partnered with Knoxville Zoo in an effort to raise awareness about endangered red pandas.
 Two red panda cubs born at the Knoxville Zoo have officially become a part of the Mozilla community.
 The cubs were named Spark and Ember by online voters, and Mozilla broadcast a 24-hour live video stream of the cubs.

 The recently opened Amphibian and Reptile Center (ARC) undertakes conservation of endangered species, notably various species of turtles and tortoises.